585-271-2406 | 757 South Ave Rochester, NY 14620

 10 Minute Pre-Trip Checkup Can Pay Off

-Discover More About null At Vail Automotive in Rochester
+Discover More About Prices and Repair Services At Vail Automotive in Rochester

 I have used Dan Vail for over 30 years on many different cars.
 Several family members and friends have gone there on my referral and been pleased.
 If it don't need fixin' Dan don't fix it, if it does he's the man.
 Always honest, reasonable and knowledgeable.
 Sadly, he may retire in the not far future, but maybe not.
 I think he loves what he does and helping people is high on his list.